tum-ens/urbs/doc/implementdoc/sets.rst

 timeframe `y` has to be calculated from both the initially installed units and their remaining lifetime and the units installed in a previous support timeframe which are still operational in `y`.
 This is achieved via 6 tuple sets two each for processes, transmissions and storages.
+For the mathematical description please refer to :ref:`operational-state-tuple`.

+.. _initially-installed-units:

 Intially installed units
 ^^^^^^^^^^^^^^^^^^^^^^^^